The NCCPA™ PANCE and PANRE Pulmonary Content Blueprint requires you to understand and differentiate between 4 types of infectious pneumonia

 Klebsiella - currant jelly sputum, drinkers, aspiration

-|Viral pneumonia||Adults → Flu is the most common viral cause
+Adults → The influenza viruses are the most common viral cause of pneumonia

 Kids → RSV, 1st episode of wheezing

 - Respiratory syncytial virus (RSV) is the most frequent cause of lower respiratory tract infection in infants and children and the second most common viral cause of pneumonia in adults

 - Patients with RSV pneumonia typically present with fever, nonproductive cough, otalgia, anorexia, and dyspnea.
 Wheezes, rales, and rhonchi are common physical findings.

 - Parainfluenza virus (PIV) is second in importance only to RSV as a cause of lower respiratory tract disease in children and pneumonia and bronchiolitis in infants younger than 6 months.